 Another reason to bring in fresh blood is when your strain of birds has become so inbred that hatchability is suffering.
 This can usually be overcome though if you keep sufficient numbers of birds.

 When outcrossing, it is advisable to hatch offspring from the imported birds and select from them the birds with the desired quality.
 This is narrowing down the gene pool further for this characteristic but is also giving you an idea of the undesirable characteristics you will be introducing.

 It is almost impossible to find perfect birds so when selecting birds for the mating pen, if you include one with an undesirable characteristic, mate this to a bird that is very good with this characteristic.

 There are few books that are written in a non technical manner concerning genetics, it is after all a complicated subject.
-If you are interested in breeding show quality birds then Dr Clive Carefoot's Creative Poultry Breeding and Grant Brereton's 21st Century Poultry Breeding is vital reading and reference material.
-I would highly recommend you read both.
-It's hard to find Creative Poultry Breeding these days but Veronica Mayhew did have a number of reprints a few years ago.
-Grant Brereton's book is available from Amazon.
+If you are interested in breeding show quality birds then Dr Clive Carefoot’s Creative Poultry Breeding and Grant Brereton’s 21st Century Poultry Breeding are both essential reading and reference material.

 It’s hard to find Creative Poultry Breeding these days – but check Amazon here because there were a number of reprints made a few years ago.